 Hartland's 1282-foot long covered bridge is the Longest Covered Bridge in the World.
 It was constructed by the Hartland Bridge Company, which was formed by citizens on both sides of the Saint John River, and officially opened July 4, 1901.

 In 1898, H.R.
 Emmerson told the Board of Trade Delegation that a permanent bridge with eight steel spans would cost between $70,000 and $80,000.

-In 1898, the Hon.
-H.R.
-Emmerson told the Board of Trade Delegation that a permanent bridge with eight steel spans would cost between $70,000.00 and $80,000.00.
-A competing bid of $27,945.00 from Albert Brewer of Woodstock was unanimously accepted by the Board of Directors and the bridge was built out of cedar, spruce and hard pine using local businessmen and trades.
+A competing bid of $27,945 from Albert Brewer of Woodstock was unanimously accepted by the Board of Directors and the bridge was built out of cedar, spruce and hard pine using local businessmen and trades.

-The side walkway was added to the bridge in 1945.
-On June 23, 1980, the Hartland Covered Bridge was declared a National Historic Site, and on September 15, 1999, it was declared a Provincial Historic Site.
+On June 23, 1980, the bridge was declared a National Historic Site and less than a decade later, on September 15, 1999, the bridge was declared a Provincial Historic Site.